joshwlewis/unitwise/README.md

 # => <Unitwise::Measurement 3.106849747474748 mile>
 ```

-The prettier version of `convert(unit)` is just calling the unit name method:
+The prettier version of `convert(unit)` is just calling the unit as a method
+name:

 ```ruby
 distance = 26.2.mile